Eagles center Jason Kelce retires after 13 NFL seasons and 1 Super Bowl ring

 Kelce recalled that moment Monday, saying: “I won’t forget the parade and what it meant to the city of Philadelphia.
 The joy in our community and the closure it gave so many.”

-Kelce is the older brother of Kansas City Chiefs tight end Travis Kelce.
-The two played each other in the Super Bowl two seasons ago, which was won by the Chiefs — “I won’t forget falling short to the Chiefs,” Jason said Monday — and co-host a podcast.
-Jason attended the Chiefs’ playoff game in frigid Buffalo temperatures in this season’s playoffs.
-He ripped off his shirt and chugged beers as he sat in a suite with Travis’ girlfriend, Taylor Swift.
+The Kelce brothers played each other in the Super Bowl two seasons ago, which was won by the Chiefs — “I won’t forget falling short to the Chiefs,” Jason said Monday — and co-host the “New Heights with Jason & Travis Kelce” podcast.
+Jason attended the Chiefs’ playoff game in frigid Buffalo temperatures this season.
+He ripped off his shirt and chugged beers as he sat in a suite with Swift.

 It was the Jason Kelce way.